-There are a lot of types of national parks in Australia, but the desert parks are a real winner.
+There are a lot of types of national parks in Australia, but the desert parks are a real winner, and comprise some of the biggest deserts in the world.
 The Simpson Desert is untamed: you’ll never see anything like it anywhere else in the world.

-Rolling copper-stained dunes that turn fiery under a setting sun.
+Rolling copper-stained dunes stretch into the horizon and turn fiery under a setting sun.
 There are no roads—the Simpson Desert is an Australian four-wheel driver’s dragon to chase.
 There are no facilities either; you need to be prepared to eat, drink, and poop in the desert.

 And the payoff?
-To be soaked in the light of the milky way before rising to sunrise in the heart of Australia’s red centre.
+You will be soaked in the light of the Milky Way before rising to sunrise in the heart of Australia’s red centre.
 It’s worth it.